seamusleahy/wp-zero/Readme.markdown

 # CSS Conventions #

-There aren't many CSS conventions that ZEROMTHEME uses, it keeps a very small footprint on your styles.
+There aren't many CSS conventions that ZEROTHEME uses, it keeps a very small footprint on your styles.
 But there is one to keep because it results in less work and better UX.

 Use the class name ```prose``` to mark the element that contains body content such as the content of a post, page, or comment.